UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 ### Under the hood

 Imagine again the latent space, there are a bunch of zones (or layers) that define specific features, like the eyes, the nose, the mouth, the hair, the clothes, the background, etc.
-Embeddings are a way to tell the model "I want to see this in the image, and I want it to be as close as possible to these numbers".
+Embeddings are a way to tell the model "I want to see this in the image, and I want it to be as close as possible to these values".
 It does this by offsetting specific groups of values in the latent space.

 ### Embeddings in practice